 Membership Rewards Transfer Partners

 American Express has arguably the second most impressive list of airline transfer partners, behind Marriott Rewards.
 Among the most notable are Delta, British Airways, Air Canada (Aeroplan), Air France/KLM, Singapore Airlines and Iberia.
-In most cases, the transfer ratio is 1:1 and there are regularly transfer bonus promotions, such as a 50% bonus promotion on transfers to British Airways which ran through October 10, 2016.
+In most cases, the transfer ratio is 1:1 and there are regular transfer bonus promotions.

 Cash Back Options